A hybrid fellow’s forum with Susan Kern, historian and author of The Jeffersons at Shadwell (Yale 2010) from January 19, 2023. Recording available

 About the Presentation

-My book project explores landmark preservation projects of the early twentieth century and their lasting influence on historical imagination about early America.
+Susan Kern's book project explores landmark preservation projects of the early twentieth century and their lasting influence on historical imagination about early America.
 Despite changes in restoration philosophy, preservation technology, and interpretive imperatives over the past hundred years, long-ago restoration decisions still affect the stories we want buildings to tell, especially as we interpret them as sites of slavery.
 Even as later research by scholars in the academy and in museums supplied rigorous evidence about the demographic, power, and spatial dynamics of race and gender, a 1920s vision of the American past endures in the permanent and static nature of early restorations and in the visual culture they generated.
-At ICJS I will evaluate the ways that the culture of restoration there and at other sites serves history as we tell it today, with particular attention to how Monticello's restoration committee prioritized historical evidence, chronology, formal design considerations, and materials.
+At ICJS Kern evaluated the ways that the culture of restoration there and at other sites serves history as we tell it today, with particular attention to how Monticello's restoration committee prioritized historical evidence, chronology, formal design considerations, and materials.

 About Susan Kern